oegea/adp/README.md

 ```
 *Values are provided as examples.*

 Once the UPDATE CLIENT receives the response, it will MUST check that the value of the "protocolVersion" parameter matches with the APPLICATION SERVICE protocol version.
-If one of the actors is using a different ADP version, or an ADP not implemented on the UPDATE CLIENT, the handshake MUST be terminated showing an error,
+If one of the actors is using a different ADP version, or an ADP not implemented by the UPDATE CLIENT, the handshake MUST be terminated showing an error, and any update operation MUST NOT be continued.

 ### Overall Process Overview